Home - Bookapy Book Preview

 He picked up the phone and dialed.
 I only heard one side of the conversation, but it was clear what the outcome was.

 "Hal?
-Ron...I want that EEG on the ICU patient stat...See you in fifteen minutes.
+Ron...I want a stat EEG on the ICU patient we discussed...See you in fifteen minutes.
 Thanks."

 He hung up.